-Non-conforming sign means a sign related to the owner/occupant of the property pertaining to a business, service, product, or activity that does not conform to current ordinances.
+Non-conforming sign means a sign related to the owner/tenant of the property_that does not conform to current ordinances.

-Off-premises sign means any sign located on property that displays a message or other information related to an owner/occupant pertaining to a business, service, good, or activity that is not located on the same property as the sign.
+Off-premises sign means any sign located on property that displays a message or other information related to an owner/occupant that is not located on the same property as the sign.

-On-premises sign means a sign that displays a message or other information that relates to a business, service, good, activity, or profession lawfully being conducted, sold, or offered on the related to the owner/occupant of the same premises.
+On-premises sign means a sign that displays a message or other information that relates to an owner/occupant of the same premises.